Brewers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Milwaukee Brewers will meet on Tuesday at American Family Field, at 7:40 PM ET, with Yordan Alvarez and Christian Yelich -- two hot hitters -- expected to deliver at the plate.
+Yordan Alvarez will lead the Houston Astros into a matchup with Christian Yelich and the Milwaukee Brewers on Wednesday at 1:10 PM ET, in the final game of a three-game series at American Family Field.

-The Astros are favored in this one, at -125, while the underdog Brewers have +105 odds to win.
-The game's over/under is set at 9.5 runs.
+The Brewers are favored in this one, at -110, while the underdog Astros have -110 odds to upset.
+The over/under for the matchup has been listed at 9 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.